What to do to prevent the start of Separation Anxiety

 Things you may need to help deal with SA:

 Dorwest Valerian and Skullcap Tablets

 Dap Diffuser (vets)

 Possibly a Pet Interactive Camera (selection on Amazon)

-The main results in SA dogs are maintained with consistency, do not think oh okay, after three days he has been fine – stick with the routine.
+The main results in SA dogs are maintained with consistency, do not think oh okay, after three days he has been fine, all sorted now! – stick with the routine.
 This is something the whole family needs to keep up, children, in laws, dog walkers, whoever.
 Also, if you return home and the dog has soiled, damaged whatever DO NOT reprimand them and do not use the training/safe area as somewhere to place the dog for punishment!
 Not rocket science but they will no longer feel safe and secure there, plus they will have no idea what they have done wrong.

 You may feel you are getting nowhere and it can be an incredibly frustrating and testing time.
 Should you need to consult a behaviourist to assist and guide you, then please see our section on Behaviourists.
 There are some good behaviourists, worth their weight in gold, who use positive, scientific methods.
 Sadly there are a lot of bad ones too and it can be a bit of a minefield, so please do go by the sites we recommend.